For more information, please see the 2019-20 AP Coordinator’s Manual, Part 2. The AP Exam Instructions will be available in 2020.

-The AP Music Theory Exam and AP French, German, Italian, and Spanish Language and Culture Exams allow the use of handheld digital recorders, also known as digital audio recorders or digital voice recorders.
-These devices record musical performances and speech as digital files which can be transferred from the device via a USB cable, removable storage media (e.g., an SD card), or WiFi connection.
+The AP French, German, Italian, and Spanish Language and Culture Exams and the AP Music Theory Exam allow the use of digital recording devices, also known as digital audio recorders or digital voice recorders.
+These devices record musical performances and speech as digital files which can be transferred from the device via a USB cable, removable storage media (e.g., an SD card), or Wi-Fi connection.

-Many brands and models of handheld digital recorders are suitable for students' audio responses.
+Many brands and models of digital recording devices are suitable for students' audio responses.
 AP requires that the device meet all five criteria to be used for the final exam.

 Digital Recorder Requirements

 |Ownership||The device MUST be school or district owned or controlled; student-owned devices are prohibited.|

 |Digital Recording Format||The device MUST be capable of saving the recorded audio as an MP3 formatted digital file.
 No other audio file format is acceptable (e.g. WAV, WMA or AAC).|

 |File Transfer||The device MUST include a means to move or copy digital files from the device to an external computer or the internet.
 Most devices do so via a USB cable, WiFi or removable media (SD card)—any of these is acceptable.|

 What Must Be Disabled